kubermatic/docs/content/kubermatic/v2.14/installation/add_seed_cluster/_index.en.md

 +++

-This document describes how a new seed cluster can be added to an existing Kubermatic Kubernetes Platform(KKP) master cluster.
+This document describes how a new seed cluster can be added to an existing Kubermatic Kubernetes Platform (KKP) master cluster.

-Plese refer to the [architecture]({{< ref "../../concepts/architecture" >}}) diagrams for more information about the cluster relationships.
+Please refer to the [architecture]({{< ref "../../concepts/architecture" >}}) diagrams for more information about the cluster relationships.

 ### Install KKP Dependencies